Montvale, New Jersey: Economy

 Montvale is home to the corporate headquarters of numerous major companies including Sharp Corporation (U.S. headquarters) and Benjamin Moore.
 In January 2015, Mercedes-Benz USA announced that they would be moving their headquarters from New Jersey to the Atlanta area later that year.
 The company had been based in North Jersey since 1972 and had 1,000 employees on a 37 acres campus in Montvale.
 Despite incentive offers from the State of New Jersey to remain in Bergen County, Mercedes-Benz cited proximity to manufacturing facilities and a growing customer base in the southeast in addition to as much as $50 million in tax incentives from Georgia governmental agencies.
 The borough was the world headquarters for The Great Atlantic & Pacific Tea Company (parent company of supermarket chains including A&P Markets, Pathmark and Waldbaum's) from the 1970s until its bankruptcy in 2015.

 Montvale is home to the operational headquarters of Ingersoll Rand, Pentax and KPMG have a large local presence.
 The international marketing and commercial services headquarters of Western Union are located in Montvale.

 The Shoppes at DePiero's Farm is a strip mall located on the former site of DePiero's Farm that opened on September 24, 2017.
-It is located just off exit 172 of the Garden State Parkway, directly across from the former Mercedes-Benz headquarters office.
+It is located just off exit 172 of the Garden State Parkway, directly across from the former Mercedes-Benz headquarters office, which is currently a mixed use property.
 Notable tenants include the first location of Wegmans in Bergen County.
 Due to state blue laws in effect in Bergen County, most retail stores in the strip mall are closed on Sundays except for grocery stores and restaurants.